-There are 10 attributes that are connected to every product for you to filter by.
-On the garments web page, the corresponding sustainable attributes of the product are clearly listed.
-We believe this is a revolutionary way of shopping, not simply focused on the type of product but also the story of its creation.
+There are 11 attributes for you to filter each product by and on the garments product page, the corresponding sustainable attributes are clearly listed.
+This is a revolutionary way of shopping, not simply focused on the type of product but also the story of its creation.

-Mulesing is a cruel and painful way of removing a sheep’s skin that gets infested with flies without any pain relief or anaesthetic.
+Mulesing is a cruel and painful way of removing a sheep’s skin infested with flies, without any pain relief or anaesthetic.
 We believe there are more humane ways of preventing this, so we only buy wool from sheep that are ‘non-mulesed’.

-Where you see ‘Traced From Fabric To Final’ it means we know where the finished fabric has come from to where the garment has been cut and stitched.
+When you see ‘Traced From Fabric To Final’ it means we’ve followed this garment from the location of the finished fabric to the place where it’s cut and stitched.
 We have always had a great relationship with all of our socially responsible factories and visit them on a regular basis to monitor the process.

-One step further than ‘Fabric to Final’ is our ‘Field to Final’ filter.
-Whilst we know all of our factories and suppliers, the supply chain of a fabric is a very complex one and can be the most damaging to the environment.
-We have been on a 3 year journey to be able to trace our full supply chain.
-Where you see ‘Traced from Field to Final’ it means we know each step of the way.
-It is important for us to know where everything has come from, for us to be able to check the full process, and to monitor our carbon footprint.
+Our ‘Field to Final’ filter means we’ve traced this garments' full supply chain, from concept to creation, ensuring we make its journey as short as possible.
+We start from the origin of the raw material and track the journey throughout its creation, all the way to the finished product.
+Whilst we know all of our factories and suppliers, the supply chain of a fabric is very complex and can be the most damaging to the environment.
+We’re determined to be able to trace our full supply chain.
+It is important for us to know where everything has come from, to be able to check the full process, and to monitor our carbon footprint.

 When we digitally print our fabrics, we use the exact amount of ink needed to create our designs.
-Traditional printing methods require the use of a lot more water and ink than digital printing.
-From the beginning of our brand to now, we continue to print the bulk of our fabrics in the UK.
+Traditional printing methods require a lot more water and ink than digital printing.

 Viscose comes from trees.
-A growing popularity for viscose fibres has seen demand double in the last decade, this is de- stroying ancient and endangered forests, not to mention the animal species that live within them.
-Over 150 million trees are cut down to make fabric each year, however viscose can be made using sustainable forestry methods.
-Tencel is a sus- tainable brand of viscose.
-The fibre also originates from the renewable raw material wood and is created by photosynthe- sis.
-It is brought to life in a closed loop production process, the water used is recycled and fewer chemicals are required during the manufacture.
-It goes without saying that the trees used for this product are managed under strict regulations to make sure that there is no harm being made to our planet.
+A growing popularity for viscose fibres has seen demand double in the last decade, leading to the destruction of ancient and endangered forests and the animal species that live within them.
+Every year over 150 million trees are cut down to make fabric; but viscose can be made using sustainable forestry methods.
+Tencel is a sustainable brand of viscose.
+The natural fibre originates from the renewable raw material wood and is created by photosynthesis.
+It is brought to life in a closed loop production process; the water used is recycled and fewer chemicals are required during the manufacture.
+It goes without saying that the trees used for this product are managed under strict regulations to make sure that our planet’s natural resources are replenished.